braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/customer_behavior_events.md

 tool: currents
 ---

 Please contact your Braze representative or [open a support ticket][support] if you need access to additional event entitlements.
-If you can't find what you need below, check out our [Message Engagement Events Library]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/message_engagement_events/)
+If you can't find what you need below, check out our [Message Engagement Events Library]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/message_engagement_events/) or our [Currents sample data examples](https://github.com/Appboy/currents-examples/tree/master/sample-data).

 {% alert important %}
 Please note that these schema __only apply to the flat file event data we send to Data Warehouse partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage)__.
 For schema that apply to the other partners, please check [their respective pages]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/available_partners/).
 {% endalert %}

 {% api %}

 ## Custom Events